Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

 - `data_factory/adf_datasets` - The Dataset needs to define the data that will be retrieved from the Linked Service.
 It should be parameterised wherever possible.
 - `data_factory/pipelines/ARM_IngestTemplate.json` - The Copy Activity in the pipeline may need modifying to reflect the new Dataset type.

-Refer to Microsoft documentation for up-to-date details of [connector types supported by Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/connector-overview), and Terraform documentation for adding [custom linked services](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_factory_linked_custom_service) and [custom datasets](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_factory_custom_dataset).

 :::note Updating Data Factory resources

 The structure of the data platform and Data Factory resources are defined in the project's code repository, and deployed through the Azure DevOps pipelines.
-Changes to Data Factory resources directly through the UI will lead to them be overwritten when pipelines are next run.
-If you wish to update Data Factory resources, update the appropriate files within the workload (under the `data_factory` path).
+Changes to Data Factory resources directly through the UI will lead to them being overwritten when deployment pipelines are next run.
+See [Data Factory development quickstart](../getting_started/dev_quickstart_data_azure.md#azure-data-factory-development) for further information on updating Data Factory resources.

 :::